-If someone close to you is negative or unhelpful and sometimes takes away your energy, it is best to avoid them until you are stronger.
+Most people mean well but some can seem negative or unhelpful.
+If someone close to you is negative or unhelpful and sometimes takes away your energy, it is best not to spend time with them if you can, until you are stronger.